 James Baldwin was a writer and activist who greatly contributed to the civil rights movement of the 1960s.
 One of his most notable works, "Notes of a Native Son," includes pivotal essays that unveiled the complexities of being a Black gay man in America.

 Another indispensable writer and activist of human rights movements, Audre Lorde wrote very openly about her queer experiences as a lesbian.
-Her poems and essays focus on her identities as a woman and a queer person through the lens of Blackness.
+Her poems and essay focused on the daily injustices faced by queer Black women.

 The creator of the TransGriot blog, Monica Roberts wrote about systemic inequality and the plight of marginalized groups.
 As a Black trans woman, her presence was invaluable in mainstream media, and she used it to support Black and queer voices.